5 Minute Read

 Americans Spend More and Pay Longer for New Cars

 Each quarter, Experian Automotive releases data on the latest car financing trends.
-Their 2017 Quarter 4 report shows how much car loans are crippling people:
+Their latest reports show just how much car loans are crippling people:

-- Nearly 9 in 10 new cars are purchased with borrowed money.
+- Nearly nine in 10 new cars are purchased with borrowed money.

 Now, take a second and let that sink in.
-If you’re the average car buyer, you’ll spend the five years to pay more than $34,000 for a car will be worth maybe $12,000 at the end of that time.
+Research shows that new cars lose around 60% of their value after five years.4 So if you’re the average car buyer, you’ll spend the next five-and-a-half years paying almost $38,000 for a car that will be worth around $12,000 when it’s paid off—if you’re lucky.
 That’s not okay!

-Chances are, you won’t be as happy with your car as you were when you started paying for it.
+Chances are, you won’t be as happy with your car once it’s paid off as you were when you first started paying for it.
 So, you go out and buy another new car, and the process starts all over again.
 If this sounds like your situation, you’re spinning your wheels without ever gaining traction.

 How Your Car Payment Destroys Your Retirement